A classic scent with a clean finish, this is a high-end option that lasts all day.

 Very easy to apply

-Gel: Gel deodorant has a thick, gel-like consistency and is pushed up through holes in the applicator tip.
+In this style, the deodorant comes in a thick, gel-like consistency and is pushed up through holes in the applicator tip.

 Very good coverage for total protection